chaoSefat/ldsi-lab/readme.md

 ### Limitations and Constraints
 The experimental results should be interpreted with the following limitations in mind:
+1. Due to compute resource constraints T5-small was used which has much lower trainable parameters compared to larger models which hindered achieving high accuracy.

-1. Limited Training Epochs: Due to computational resource constraints, models were trained for only 5-6 epochs, which may be insufficient for full convergence.
+2. Limited Training Epochs: Due to computational resource constraints, models were trained for only 5-6 epochs, which may be insufficient for full convergence.
-2. Hyperparameter Optimization: The scope of hyperparameter tuning was restricted due to high computational requirements and limited compute provisioning.
+3. Hyperparameter Optimization: The scope of hyperparameter tuning was restricted due to high computational requirements and limited compute provisioning.
-3. Early Stopping: Training was terminated early due to resource usage limits, potentially preventing the models from reaching optimal performance.
+4. Early Stopping: Training was terminated early due to resource usage limits, potentially preventing the models from reaching optimal performance.

 ### Key Findings: